The location where Phoenix Coldon's car was abandoned

 During one interview, one of Coldon's friends revealed that the 23-year-old had recently started a new relationship with a second man called "Mike".
-She also theorized that this may have been the purpose of the second phone.
+She also theorized that this may have been the reason why she had a second phone.

-According to one of Mike's ex-girlfriends, he was so violent towards her that she had to take out a restraining order against him.
+One of Mike's ex-girlfriends claimed that he was so violent toward her that she took out a restraining order against him.